-AP & Transfer Credit
+AP and Transfer Credit

 Many MIT students have done college-level study while in high school.
 Some of this study is eligible for MIT credit and/or placement, depending on the setting and your achievement as measured by test scores or grades.
 This section details how MIT grants placement and credit for: